guacsec/trustify-scale-testing/README.md

 This tool is to help replicating existing SBOMs (SPDX or CycloneDX) file in order to augment an existing data set by multipling the number SBOMs files.

-For instance let's say we have a total of 1000 SBMS (500 SPDX and 500) and we'd like to obtain 10K SBOMs file in total for our scale test.
+For instance let's say we have a total of 1000 SBMS (500 SPDX and 500) and we'd like to obtain a total of 10K SBOMs files for our scale test, so we can run the tool using a replication size of 10.

-By running this tool we could "replicate" existing SBOMs, by copying each file content and change its file name and its key records.
+The tool replicates existing SBOMs, by copying each file content and change its file name and its key records.

 ## Usage ##